 For Adrienne Douglas, the Department of Employment Services L.E.A.P. program couldn't have come at a better time.
-As the fall of 2017 approached, Adrienne faced the end of her contract with a local temp agency and was worried about finding work that would allow her to support herself and her young son.
+As fall 2017 approached, Adrienne faced the end of her contract with a local temp agency and was worried about finding work that would allow her to support herself and her young son.

-Adrienne, had been receiving TANF benefits since her son's birth in 2014, received an email about the L.E.A.P. program her first thoughts were not hopeful.
+Adrienne, who had been receiving TANF benefits since her son's birth in 2014, received an email about the L.E.A.P. program and her first thoughts were not hopeful.
 "I didn't think anything of it, just another dead opportunity," she said.
 But she applied all the same and soon after representatives from Department of Employment Services and the Department of Human Services reached out to tell her that she would be a perfect candidate for the program.

-In September of 2017 Adrienne became a DOES L.E.A.P. trainee and was placed at the Department of Human Services.
-During her LEAP internship she was placed in the customer care unit, where she worked hard to quickly learn the ropes of District government.
-Her supervisors were impressed with her performance and drive and she was offered a full-time Grade 7 position within District government in January of 2018.
+In September 2017, Adrienne became a L.E.A.P. trainee and was placed at the Department of Human Services.
+During her internship she was placed in the customer care unit, where she quickly learned the daily internal operations of the District government.
+Her supervisors were impressed with her performance and drive.
+She was offered a full-time Grade 7 position within District government in January 2018.

-Adrienne now works in DCHR's Office of Learning and Development as an Educational Management Specialist.
+Adrienne now works in the Office of Learning and Development with the D.C.
+Department of Human Resources as an Educational Management Specialist.
 In her role, Adrienne coordinates instructor-led trainings and coaches District government employees looking to expand their skills and advance professionally.
-She models this growth behavior too - she is now working towards getting her Project Management Certification so she can continue to advance within DCHR.
-"Interacting with and engaging our community" she says when asked about her favorite part of her work.
+She models this growth behavior as well as she is currently working towards getting her Project Management Certification.

+When asked about the favorite part of her work, Adrienne stated that enjoys interacting and engaging the community.

 "If it wasn't for the L.E.A.P. program, I really don't know where I would be now.
-This is the program for people like me, who were looking for a hand up, not a hand out.
-During my time in the program, staff helped me stay on track, kept me grounded, and kept me humble.
+This is the program for people like me, who were looking for a hand up, not a hand-out," says Adrienne.
+"During my time in the program, staff helped me stay on track, kept me grounded, and kept me humble.
 I will carry these skills and that knowledge with me wherever I go.
-Working for DC government is the first step in my real career."
+Working for D.C. government is the first step in my real career."